Written and illustrated by Jahnvi Jain, a grade 3 student (published in April 2021)

 The Easter celebrations start on Good Friday.
 There are many symbols of Easter – like a bunny, eggs, lily, spring chicks, dogwoods etc.

-The eggs represent a new form of life – a birth.
-Lilies symbolise purity.
+Other things like lilies symbolize purity.
 The Easter bunnies distribute the colourful eggs.
 The cross represents the symbol of victory.

 People also keep butterfly life cycles as Easter decorations to show the beginning of new life from caterpillar to cocoon to butterfly.